 On or before October 1 of each year, the Board is mandated by State law to prepare and submit to the State Superintendent of Education the annual budget adopted by the Board.
-The State Department of Education normally requires such budgets to be submitted by September 30th of each year.
-The fiscal year 2022 Original Budget was adopted by the Board on September 21, 2021.
+The State Department of Education normally requires such budgets to be submitted by September 15th of each year.
+The board received an extension to submit the budget.
+The fiscal year 2023 Original Budget was adopted by the Board on September 20, 2022.
 Over the course of the year, the Board revised the annual budget one time to include many federal grants and state allocations that were not available at the time of the original budget approval.